-EURAXESS Austria is a joint initiative of the Austrian Federal Ministry of Education, Science and Research (BMBWF), the Austrian Agency for International Cooperation in Education and Research (OeAD-GmbH), the Austrian Research Promotion Agency - Division for European and International Programmes (FFG-EIP) and numerous other partners.
+EURAXESS Austria is a joint initiative of the Austrian Federal Ministry of Education, Science and Research (BMBWF), the OeAD-GmbH – Austria’s Agency for Education and Internationalisation, the Austrian Research Promotion Agency - Division for European and International Programmes (FFG-EIP) and numerous other partners.

-As Editor and Publisher of this website acts the Austrian Agency for International Cooperation in Education and Research (hereinafter „OeAD-GmbH“).
+As Editor and Publisher of this website acts the OeAD-GmbH – Austria’s Agency for Education and Internationalisation (hereinafter „OeAD-GmbH“).
 The OeAD-GmbH is responsible for data processing; the data protection officer is Mag.
-Christian Pichler-Stainern, email@example.com.
+Christian Pichler-Stainern, firstname.lastname@example.org.

 The OeAD-GmbH takes the protection of personal data very seriously.
 We will treat your personal data as confidential and according to the legal provisions regarding data protection (see below „Legal basis“).
 Here we want to inform you which personal data we collect when you visit our website and for which purposes we use it.

 Please consider, in some data processings the OeAD-GmbH is not or not solely data controller according to applicable regulations.
-Concerning those data processings, we kindly refer to the Privacy Statement EURAXESS.
+Concerning those data processings, we kindly refer to the Privacy Statement EURAXESS (of the European Union).

 Personal data is information that can be used to ascertain your identity.
 This means information such as your name, address and e-mail address.
 This does not include information that is not directly related to your person (e.g. favourite websites or number of users of a specific site).